The benefits system will change significantly over the next few years.

 Changes will be introduced to Employment and Support Allowance and Housing Benefit.

-The Social Fund system will change.
+The Social Fund system will be replaced by a new service called Discretionary Support.

 The process for appealing a benefit decision will change.